nate-johnston/hmjstudiosllc.com/content/FAQ.md

 While I would be happy to share music with everyone, my studio is more geared toward children than adults.
 <br><br>
 <i><b>Do you travel teach?
 Will you drive to my house?</b></i><br>
-I do not travel to my students for one particular reason.
-I have an enormous amount of music, games, and materials available in my studio.
+I do not travel to my students since I have an enormous amount of music, games, and materials available in my studio.
 When I see that a particular way of introducing a subject isn't working, I can easily pull out something else to better reach the student.
 Until I start driving an RV and can bring everything with me I am not set up to teach away from my studio.
 <br><br>
 <i><b>Do you teach siblings?</b></i><br>
 Of course!
 I even have an extra digital piano in my front room for one child to practice on while another child is in their lesson.